 Most people avoid putting conditioner on their scalp because they don’t want to weigh down their hair or they think it’ll make their scalp oilier.
 But if your scalp is dry, you’ll definitely want to condition it after shampooing.
 It’s a bit like moisturizing your face after washing it!

-Just be sure to use a lightweight conditioner like Toppik Hair Building Conditioner.
-As an added benefit, this conditioner is formulated with a keratin complex, aloe and vitamins to leave your hair stronger-, thicker- and healthier-looking.
+Just be sure to use a lightweight conditioner.
+We recommend finding a conditioner that is formulated with a keratin complex, aloe and vitamins to leave your hair stronger-, thicker-, and healthier-looking.